An Information Theory-inspired Strategy for Automatic Network Pruning: Experiment

 \textbf{CIFAR-10}.
 We first compare the proposed ITPruner with different types of compression methods on VGG, ResNet-20 and ResNet-56.
 Results are summarized in Tab.~\ref{tab:cifar_result}.
 Obviously, \emph{without any search cost}, our method achieves the best compression trade-off compared to other methods.
 Specifically, ITPruner shows a larger reduction of FLOPs but with better performance.
 For example, compared to the local metric method HRank \cite{lin2020hrank}, ITPruner achieves higher reductions of FLOPs ($68.5\%$ vs $65.3\%$) with higher top-1 accuracy ($94.00$ vs $92.34$).
 Meanwhile, compared to search based method TAS \cite{dong2019network}, ITPruner yields better performance on ResNet-56 ($52.4\%$ vs. $49.5\%$ in FLOPs reduction, and $93.43$ vs $92.87$ in top-1 accuracy).
 Besides, the proposed ITPruner is orthonormal to the local metric based method, which means that ITPruner is capable of integrating these methods to achieve better performance.
 As we can see, integrating FPGM \cite{he2019filter} with ITPruner achieves a further improvement in accuracy, which is even better than the baseline.
 Another interesting observation of Tab.~\ref{tab:cifar_result} is the performance rank between search and local metric based methods.
 In particular, search based methods show a significant performance gap on the efficient model like ResNet-20, while a worse performance on large models such as VGG and ResNet-56.
 Such an observation provides a suggestion on how to select compression tools for different models.

+{As we mentioned before, ITPruner is orthogonal to traditional pruning methods, including structured pruning and unstructured pruning.
+We thus further conduct extensive experiments by integrating ITPruner with network sparsification, such as LTH~\cite{frankle2018lottery}, CS~\cite{savarese2020winning}, L$0$~\cite{louizos2018learning}, STR~\cite{kusupati2020soft} and DNW~\cite{wortsman2019discovering}.
+As illustrated in Fig.~\ref{fig:Unstructured_pruning_cifar}, our method still achieves the best accuracy under different sparsity ratios.
+For example, ITPruner yields $99\%$ compression rate with only a decrease of $2.02\%$ in Top-1 accuracy on CIFAR-10, which is $7.65\%$ and $28.38\%$ lower than DNW and L$0$. }

 \textbf{ImageNet 2012}.
 We further compare our ITPruner scheme with other methods on widely-used ResNet \cite{he2016deep}, MobileNetV1\cite{howard2017mobilenets} and MobileNetV2 \cite{sandler2018mobilenetv2}.
 As shown in Tab.~\ref{tab:imagenet_result}, our method still achieves the best trade-off compared to different types of methods.
 Specifically, ITPruner yields $2.21\times$ compression rate with only a decrease of $1.13\%$ in Top-1 accuracy on ResNet-50.
 Similar results are reported by Tab.~\ref{tab:imagenet_result} for other backbones.

 In particular, the proposed method shows a clear performance gap compared to other methods when compressing compact models MobileNetV1 and MobileNetV2.
 For example, ITPruner achieves a similar reduction of FLOPs with a much lower accuracy drop ($0.8$ vs $1.3$) in MobileNetV1 compared to widely used AMC \cite{he2018amc}.
 Moreover, we also demonstrate the effectiveness of networks adapted by ITPruner on Google Pixel $2$.
 As shown in Tab.~\ref{tab:time_cost}, ITPruner achieves $3\times$ and $1.65\times$ acceleration rates with batch size $8$ on MobileNetV1 and MobileNetV2, respectively.